 After unrolling my rug and inspecting it top to bottom, I couldn’t find the pulled thread.
 I’ve bought another rug from them again and very impressed with the speed of delivery and rug quality for “slight defects”.
 This shop is definitely one of the best places to buy a rug if you’re in the market for a great product at a super deal.

 The Best Places to Buy a Rug

 If you’re looking for vintage rugs, I source all of mine at Scott’s Antique Market (in Atlanta) and Etsy.
-My favorite easy seller is The Oushak Shop, I’ve bought two small rugs from them and they were excellent quality, no smell, no damage.
+My favorite etsy seller is The Oushak Shop, I’ve bought two small rugs from them and they were excellent quality, no smell, and no damage.

 If you want vintage-inspired rugs, you’ll probably have noticed a company called “LoLoi” that’s popped up all over the internet.
 My favorite (and the internet’s favorite) rug is the Loren in Terracotta Sky.
 I found a great price on Amazon, and then I found an even better price on Overstock but it’s labeled a different name.

 Another source for well-priced rugs is Rugs USA.
 I just picked up this Tribal Medallion one from Rugs USA for under $400 for a 9×12.
 The customer photos look great and I can’t wait to receive it in the mail.